Get

 Establish consistent rules and boundaries for the Akita and your children and ensure that everyone in the family reinforces these rules.
 During training, use positive reinforcement techniques, such as treats, praise, and rewards, to motivate and encourage desired behavior.

-You can also enroll your dog in obedience classes or work with a professional trainer to ensure proper training and reinforce good behavior.
+You can also enroll your dog in obedience classes or work with a professional trainer or veterinarian to ensure proper training and reinforce good behavior.

 Open Communication and Education